-- 1. The author's name (or authors' names) should not appear on the manuscript or be used in the file name of any electronic submission.
-All files should be labeled with a key word from the title of the article. - 2.
-The abstract, text, endnotes, and captions/sources must be double-spaced and formatted for printing on standard size paper (81⁄2 x 11 inches or A4).
+1. The author's name (or authors' names) should not appear on the manuscript or be used in the file name of any electronic submission.
+All files should be labeled with a key word from the title of the article.

+2. The abstract, text, endnotes, and captions/sources must be double-spaced and formatted for printing on standard size paper ($8\frac{1}{2} \times 11$ inches or A4).
 Set the word processing program to print a maximum of twenty-five lines per page in twelve-point type (ten to twelve words per line).
 Pages must be left-justified and numbered consecutively throughout each file.
-Do not use automatic numbering for the caption list or numbered lists. - 3.
-Footnotes are not acceptable.
+Do not use automatic numbering for the caption list or numbered lists.

+3. Footnotes are not acceptable.
 Notes must be supplied as double-spaced endnotes at the end of the article using the Endnote function in Word.
-As a rule, notes should not exceed two-thirds of the length of the text. - 4.
-The abstracts of all articles are published together at the beginning of the journal.
-In no more than 150 words, the abstract should summarize the argument and define the methodological approach of the article.
+As a rule, notes should not exceed two-thirds of the length of the text.

+4. The abstract is limited to 150 words.
+It should summarize the argument and define the methodological approach of the article.
 It should be written in the third person.